ARGF0RCE/Food-Vision/README.md

 # Food-Vision 👁️🍔
-My attempt to build a DL model for food vision app
+Our attempt to build a DL model for food vision app